h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/data_files.md

 The models generate a [simulation-based projection](./terminology.md#simulation-based-projection) after certain model variables obtain an average value when calculating historical data.
 Such historical data points are as follows:

-- Past eight-week average of all COVID-19 non-ICU admissions at the county-level
+- Past four-week average of all COVID-19 non-ICU admissions at the county-level

-- Past eight-week admissions net change average of all  ICU patients at the county-level
+- Past four-week admissions net change average of all  ICU patients at the county-level

-- Past eight-week length of stay (LOS) average of all ICU and non-ICU COVID-19 patients at the county-level
+- Past four-week length of stay (LOS) average of all ICU and non-ICU COVID-19 patients at the county-level

-- Past eight-week occupancy average of all ICU and non-ICU COVID-19 patients at the county-level
+- Past four-week occupancy average of all ICU and non-ICU COVID-19 patients at the county-level

 - A county-level four-week projection of expected COVID-19 cases